nberkyilmaz/Grade-Portal/README.md

 2. Register a new user or log in with an existing account.
 3. Use the dashboard to manage student marks, courses, and view grades.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to all contributors and supporters.